-IV.J.2.c.ii Site slope; IV.J.2.c.iii Project size and type; IV.J.2.c.iv Sensitivity of receiving water bodies; IV.J.2.c.v Proximity to receiving water bodies; IV.J.2.c.vi Proximity to water bodies 303(d) listed for turbidity and sediment; IV.J.2.c.vi i Non-storm water discharges; IV.J.2.c.vi ii Past record of non-compliance by the construction site operators; and IV.J.2.c.ix IV.J.2.d All other construction sites of $>$ one (1) acre not listed in Part IV.J.2 shall be inspected at least two (2) times for the duration of ground disturbance activities; IV.J.3 Based upon site inspection findings, each permittee shall implement all follow-up actions (i.e., re-inspection or enforcement) necessary to comply with this Permit; IV.J.4 Inspections of construction sites shall include, but not be limited to: IV.J.4.a Assessment of compliance with Permittee ordinances and permits related to urban runoff, including the implementation and maintenance of designated minimum BMPs; IV.J.4.b Assessment of BMP effectiveness; IV.J.4.c Visual observations for non-stormwater discharges and potential illicit connections; IV.J.4.d Education and outreach on stormwater pollution prevention, as needed; and IV.J.4.e Creation of a written or electronic inspection report.
-IV.J.5 The permittees shall track the number of inspections for the inventoried construction sites throughout the reporting period to verify that the sites are inspected at the minimum frequencies required.
+IV.J.2.c.ii Site slope; IV.J.2.c.iii Project size and type; IV.J.2.c.iv Sensitivity of receiving water bodies; IV.J.2.c,v Proximity to receiving water bodies; IV.J.2.c.vi Proximity to water bodies 303(d) listed for turbidity and sediment; IV.J.2.c.vii Non-storm water discharges; IV.J.2.c.viii Past record of non-compliance by the construction site operators; and IV.J.2.c.ix Any other relevant factors.
+TV 1.2 d All other construction sites of > one (1) acre not listed in Part IV I 2 shall

+- IV.J.2.d All other construction sites of > one (1) acre not listed in Part IV.J.2 shall be inspected at least two (2) times for the duration of ground disturbance activities; - IV.J.3 Based upon site inspection findings, each permittee shall implement all follow-up actions (i.e., re-inspection or enforcement) necessary to comply with this Permit; - IV.J.4 Inspections of construction sites shall include, but not be limited to: - IV.J.4.a Assessment of compliance with Permittee ordinances and permits related to urban runoff, including the implementation and maintenance of designated minimum BMPs; - IV.J.4.b Assessment of BMP effectiveness; - IV.J.4.c Visual observations for non-stormwater discharges and potential illicit connections; - IV.J.4.d Education and outreach on stormwater pollution prevention, as needed; and - IV.J.4.e Creation of a written or electronic inspection report. - IV.J.5 The permittees shall track the number of inspections for the inventoried construction sites throughout the reporting period to verify that the sites are inspected at the minimum frequencies required.
 This information shall be included in the Annual Report.